GreenBritain-coder/tracking/README.md

 ## Notes

-- The Royal Mail scraper uses Puppeteer to navigate and parse tracking pages.
-The status mapping may need adjustment based on actual Royal Mail page structure.
+- The Royal Mail tracking uses TrackingMore API for reliable package tracking.
+Get your API key from https://admin.trackingmore.com/developer/apikey
 - The scheduler runs every 5 minutes and processes tracking numbers in batches to avoid rate limiting.
 - All status changes are logged in the `status_history` table for analytics.
 - The application automatically creates initial status history entries when tracking numbers are added.